AutomateValue/PowerApps-Guidelines/3000.powerautomate/powerautomate.md

 *Apply to Each* steps process sequential (one-by-one) by default.
 When a lot of records need to be looped, changing it to run in parallel, will improve performance a lot.

 Go to the settings of the step (menu->settings) and enable **Concurrency Control**.
 Default degree of Parallelism is 20 which will result around 10x performance, depending on the workload.
 Bring it down to 10 or lower when you experience issues.

+## Use Connection References ##

+TODO: Explain benefit

+Keep in mind that a maximum of 16 flows can use one connection reference.
+If the same connection needs to be used in more than 16 flows, then create another connection reference with a connection to the same connector.
+There is no limit to the number of actions in each flow that can be associated with the connection reference.